bbc/audio-orchestration/packages/core/examples/mdo-allocation-explainer/Readme.md

     deviceCurrentNumber: 2,       // current position in joining order; different if a device left
     deviceLatency: 19,            // emission latency in milliseconds, if known for the device
     deviceGain: 1.0,              // calibration gain multiplier applied to every object on this device
-    deviceTags: [                 // an entry for every tag group {
+    deviceControls: [             // an optional entry for every control {
-        tagId: 'locationZone',    // unique identifier for the tag
+        controlId: 'locationZone',    // unique identifier for the control
-        tagValues: ['nearFront'], // list of values selected on this device; may be empty or contain a default value },
+        controlValues: ['nearFront'], // list of values selected on this device; may be empty or contain a default value },
       {
-        tagId: 'locationMap',
-        tagValues: [0.5, 0.7],    // the list of value might contain numbers; multiple numbers might be used to represent coordinates
-      },
-      {
-        tagId: 'channelSelection',
+        controlId: 'channelSelection',
-        tagValues: ['commentator', 'home-crowd', 'away-crowd'],
+        controlValues: ['commentator', 'home-crowd', 'away-crowd'],
       },
     ],
   },